Author: Josh Adams - Portfolio Manager

 CAM Investment Grade Weekly Insights

-Investment grade credit spreads are slightly wider this week, although spreads for many individual corporate bonds are unchanged.
-The Bloomberg US Corporate Bond Index closed at 120 on Thursday September 7 after having closed the week prior at 119.
-The 10yr is trading at 4.22% this morning, higher by 4 basis points on the week.
-Through Thursday, the Corporate Index YTD total return was +1.76%.
+Another week is in the books and once again it is a year-to-date tight for credit spreads.
+The Bloomberg US Corporate Bond Index closed at 89 on Thursday February 22 after having closed the week prior at 92.
+The 10yr is trading at 4.26% this Friday morning after closing last week at 4.28%.
+Through Thursday, the Investment Grade Corporate Index YTD total return was -1.76%.

-According to Refinitiv Lipper, for the week ended September 6, investment-grade bond funds reported a net outflow of -2.1bln.
-Flows for the full year are a net positive +$23.5bln.
+According to LSEG Lipper, for the week ended February 21, investment-grade bond funds reported a net inflow of +$2.27bln.
+This was the tenth consecutive weekly inflow for IG funds.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.